Members of the European Parliament (MEPs) are urging banking authorities to keep track of crypto services that could be used to conduct crime.

 “The latest draft by Parliament of the Transfer of Funds Regulation treats crypto, and every person who holds crypto, differently from fiat…

 This eviscerates all of the EU’s work to be a global leader in privacy law and policy.
 It also disproportionately punishes crypto holders and erodes their individual rights in deeply concerning ways.
-It’s a bad policy.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+It’s a bad policy.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action